MonashSmartStructures/ospgrillage/_sources/rst/Running_analysis.rst.txt

     move_line.set_path(single_path)   # set path
     move_line.add_loads(load_obj=Line)  # add compound load to moving load

-:attr:`
 From here, use the :func:`~ospgrillage.osp_grillage.OspGrillage.add_load_case` function of the :class:`OspGrillage` to add the moving load.
-Here, the function automatically creates multiple `load cases`_ which corresponds to the load condition as the load moves through each increment of the path.
+Here, the function automatically creates multiple incremental `load cases`_ each of which corresponds to the incremental load positions along the moving path.

 .. code-block:: python